leta199/Walmart-Data-Mining-and-EDA/README.md

 There are 21 variables including:

-Shipping modes - how products were rtansported to customers e.g priority delivery
+Shipping modes - how products were transported to customers e.g priority delivery
 Sales amount per purchase - cost of the item(s) sold
 Profit per purchase - sales price - total costs generated per sale
 City - Name of city